omeriko9/shellgpt/README.md

 Click Add Action and configure it as follows:

 * Authentication: None
-* Schema: *copy paste the openapi.json content here*
+* Schema: *copy paste the openapi.json content from the repository here*

 _Notes:_